ruslanmv/ruslanmv.github.io/_posts/2024-01-20-How-to-install-Stable-Diffusion-Models-on-Google-Colab.md

 As you see now **Metallic_Iridescence_SDXL** add some special effects to the previous picture.

 ## Step 8  - Upscaling and Refiner

+Upscaling and Refiner are two methods used in diffusion models to improve the quality and detail of generated images.
+Upscaling involves enlarging the size of the image while preserving its resolution, while Refiner enhances the image's sharpness and clarity.
+Together, Upscaling and Refiner work to create high-quality images that are more visually appealing and realistic.

 ![image-20240120233241272](../assets/images/posts/2024-01-20-How-to-install-Stable-Diffusion-Models-on-Google-Colab/image-20240120233241272.png)